 - -10%

-- The state of a particle of mass $m$ in a one-dimensional rigid box in the interval 0 to $L$ is given by the normalised wavefunction $\psi(x)\!=\!\!\sqrt{\frac{2}{L}}\!\!\left(\frac{3}{5}\sin{\left(\frac{2\pi x}{L}\right)}+\frac{4}{5}\sin{\left(\frac{4\pi x}{L}\right)}\!\right)$.
+- The state of a particle of mass m in a one-dimensional rigid box in the interval 0 to L is given by the normalised wavefunction \psi(x)\!=\!\!\sqrt{\frac{2}{L}}\!\!\left(\frac{3}{5}\sin{\left(\frac{2\pi x}{L}\right)}+\frac{4}{5}\sin{\left(\frac{4\pi x}{L}\right)}\!\right).
 If its energy is measured, the possible outcomes and the average value of energy are, respectively

-- If $\hat L_x$, $\hat L_y$ and $\hat L_z$ are the components of the angular momentum operator in three dimensions, the commutator $\left[\hat L_x, \hat L_x\hat L_y\hat L_z\right]$ may be simplified to
+- If \hat L_x, \hat L_y and \hat L_z are the components of the angular momentum operator in three dimensions, the commutator \left[\hat L_x, \hat L_x\hat L_y\hat L_z\right] may be simplified to

-- $i\hbar\hat L_x\left(\hat L_z^2-\hat L_y^2\right)$
+- i\hbar\hat L_x\left(\hat L_z^2-\hat L_y^2\right)

-- $i\hbar\hat L_z\hat L_y\hat L_x$
+- i\hbar\hat L_z\hat L_y\hat L_x

-- $i\hbar\hat L_x\left(2\hat L_z^2-\hat L_y^2\right)$
+- i\hbar\hat L_x\left(2\hat L_z^2-\hat L_y^2\right)

 - 0

-- The eigenstates corresponding to eigen-values $E_1$ and $E_2$ of a time-independent Hamiltonian are $|1 > $ and $|2 > $ respectively.
-If at $t=0$, the system is in a state $ |\psi(t=0) > =\sin\theta |1 > +\cos\theta |2 > $ the value of $< \psi(t)|\psi(t) > $ at time $t$ will be
+- The eigenstates corresponding to eigen-values E_1 and E_2 of a time-independent Hamiltonian are |1 > and |2 > respectively.
+If at t=0, the system is in a state |\psi(t=0) > =\sin\theta |1 > +\cos\theta |2 > the value of < \psi(t)|\psi(t) > at time t will be

 - 1

-- $(E_1\!\sin^2\theta\!+\!E_2\!\cos^2\theta)/\!\sqrt{E_1^2\!+\!E_2^2}$
+- (E_1\!\sin^2\theta\!+\!E_2\!\cos^2\theta)/\!\sqrt{E_1^2\!+\!E_2^2}

-- $e^{iE_1t/\hbar}\sin\theta+e^{iE_2t/\hbar}\cos\theta$
+- e^{iE_1t/\hbar}\sin\theta+e^{iE_2t/\hbar}\cos\theta

-- $e^{-iE_1t/\hbar}\sin^2\theta+e^{-iE_2t/\hbar}\cos^2\theta$
+- e^{-iE_1t/\hbar}\sin^2\theta+e^{-iE_2t/\hbar}\cos^2\theta

 - The specific heat per molecule of a gas of diatomic molecules at high temperatures is

-- $8k_B$
+- 8k_B

-- $3.5k_B$
+- 3.5k_B

-- $4.5k_B$
+- 4.5k_B

-- $3k_B$
+- 3k_B

-Capacitance of a parallel plate capacitor is inversely proportional to the separation between the plates i.e. $C\propto\frac{1}{d}$ $$C_1\propto\frac{1}{x}$$ $$C_2\propto\frac{1}{1.1x}$$ Let us take area of plates such that $$C_1=\frac{1}{x}$$ $$C_2=\frac{1}{1.1x}$$ $$C_2-C_1=\frac{1}{1.1x}-\frac{1}{x}=-\frac{0.1}{1.1x}$$ $$\% difference=\frac{100\times\left(-\frac{0.1}{1.1x}\right)}{\frac{1}{1.1x}}$$ $$\% difference=-10\%$$
+Capacitance of a parallel plate capacitor is inversely proportional to the separation between the plates i.e. C\propto\frac{1}{d} C_1\propto\frac{1}{x} C_2\propto\frac{1}{1.1x} Let us take area of plates such that C_1=\frac{1}{x} C_2=\frac{1}{1.1x} C_2-C_1=\frac{1}{1.1x}-\frac{1}{x}=-\frac{0.1}{1.1x} \% difference=\frac{100\times\left(-\frac{0.1}{1.1x}\right)}{\frac{1}{1.1x}} \% difference=-10\%

 Hence, answer is (D)

-Eigen function and energy of a particle in a 1D box are given by $$\psi_n(x)=\sqrt{\frac{2}{L}}\sin{\left(\frac{n\pi x}{L}\right)}$$ $$E_n=\frac{n^2h^2}{8mL^2}$$ Hence, $$\psi(x)=c_2\psi_2(x)+c_4\psi_4(x)$$ where, $c_2=\frac{3}{5}$ and $c_4=\frac{4}{5}$ are the expansion coefficients.
+Eigen function and energy of a particle in a 1D box are given by \psi_n(x)=\sqrt{\frac{2}{L}}\sin{\left(\frac{n\pi x}{L}\right)} E_n=\frac{n^2h^2}{8mL^2} Hence, \psi(x)=c_2\psi_2(x)+c_4\psi_4(x) where, c_2=\frac{3}{5} and c_4=\frac{4}{5} are the expansion coefficients.

-Particle may be in its one of the eigenstate, hence possible values of energies are $$E_2=\frac{2^2h^2}{8mL^2}=\frac{h^2}{2mL^2}$$ $$E_4=\frac{4^2h^2}{8mL^2}=\frac{2h^2}{mL^2}$$ Average value of energy is \begin{align*} < E > &= < \psi |H|\psi > \\ &=|c_2|^2E_2+|c_4|^2E_4\\ &=\frac{9}{25}\frac{h^2}{2mL^2}+\frac{16}{25}\frac{2h^2}{mL^2}\\ &=\frac{73}{50}\frac{h^2}{mL^2} \end{align*}
+Particle may be in its one of the eigenstate, hence possible values of energies are E_2=\frac{2^2h^2}{8mL^2}=\frac{h^2}{2mL^2} E_4=\frac{4^2h^2}{8mL^2}=\frac{2h^2}{mL^2} Average value of energy is \begin{align*} < E > &= < \psi |H|\psi > \\ &=|c_2|^2E_2+|c_4|^2E_4\\ &=\frac{9}{25}\frac{h^2}{2mL^2}+\frac{16}{25}\frac{2h^2}{mL^2}\\ &=\frac{73}{50}\frac{h^2}{mL^2} \end{align*}

 Hence, answer is (A)